Exfiltration, Red Teaming

 Detection

-As Data Exfiltration attack through DNS is very sneaky and as the data is being transferred over the network it is a challenge to detect this attack.
-Therefore, to detect this attack, one must regularly analyze the network traffic.
-To detect such attacks, focus on the processes that are exploiting the network or the processes that are unexpected.
+Data Exfiltration attacks through DNS are very sneaky, and attackers transfer data over the network, making it challenging to detect this attack.
+Therefore, to detect this attack, you must regularly analyze the network traffic.
+To detect such attacks, focus on the processes that exploit the network or the processes that are unexpected.
 Moreover, analyze the network packets in-depth and check for any anomaly behaviour.
 For instance, if a client is sending more data than it is receiving then it is suspicious.
 To detect such attacks, also look for the data packets of fixed size that’s are being over a long connection.

 Mitigation

-The following measure should be taken for mitigation against DNS Data Exfiltration:
+The following measures should be taken for mitigation against DNS Data Exfiltration:

 • Implementation of Network Intrusion Prevention System.
 This implementation should be based on a network signature and anomaly of packets.

-• Network traffic should be filtered by limiting the clients to converse with DNS.
+• Filter network traffic by limiting the clients to converse with DNS.

-• Configuration of firewalls should be apt and only necessary ports should be active.
+• The configuration of firewalls should be apt and only necessary ports should be active.

 • Network traffic flow should be on the bases of firewall rules.

-• All of the employees should be made aware of the consequences.
+• Make all employees aware of the consequences.

 Conclusion

-Monitoring and limiting the access of other ports such as FTP, SSH has led attackers to come up with new techniques such as exploiting DNS over the years.
+Monitoring and limiting the access of other ports, such as FTP, SSH has led attackers to come up with new techniques such as exploiting DNS over the years.
 DNS is a foundation for every internet connection and as every client-to-server connection depends on DNS; restricting the DNS access is not possible.
 And this makes DNS a worthy protocol for an attacker to use as Data Exfiltration.
 DNS Data Exfiltration is a major and very real threat to all organizations.
-And so, both detection and prevention of data breaches and losses must be dealt with by the companies.
-Attacks like Remsec and Helminith used DNS port for data exfiltration and these attacks and be easily mimicked.
+And so, companies must deal with both the detection and prevention of data breaches and losses.
+Attacks like Remsec and Helminith used DNS port for data exfiltration, and these attackers can easily mimic these attacks.
 Therefore, educating oneself on such attacks is a necessity to protect themselves as a recent survey shows that 46 percent of companies have been victims of this attack.

 Author: Shubham Sharma is a Pentester, Cybersecurity Researcher, Contact Linkedin and twitter.